avinash-chouhan/seg-mentor/README.md

  - *Choose* the base Feature Extractor (FE) aka Encoder from a selection of [pretrained models](https://github.com/tensorflow/models/tree/master/research/slim)
  - *Tinker* with the segmentation meta-architecture (aka Decoder) building on the FE.
 Currently we support FCN out-of-the-box + a path to upgrade the decoding blocks in 2-3 lines of code along a simple [abstraction](#Architecture)
  - *Share* the datafeed/train/test boilerplate between all variants (vs. taming yet-another repo per net/paper).

-The main runner offers command-line params control of architecture along these lines -
- <br> as well as of training and preprocessing hyperparameters.
+ - *Config* as much as possbile of architecture and training procedures w.o. touching code

 We use ```tfrecords``` files and the new TF ```Datasets``` api for data feeding, and offer some nice monitoring leveraging this api's advanced features.
 Pre-conversion scripts for Pascal VOC and COCO-Stuff is provided.

 As a baseline, we trained & tested classic FCNs with different feature extractors on the Pascal VOC dataset.

-NThe state-of-the-art in semantic segmentation took long strides (pun intended) since the FCN paper, and there are many nets which are both faster and with better accuracy.
-Implementing some of these over our framework is part of the roadmap here.
+The state-of-the-art in semantic segmentation took long strides (pun intended) since the FCN paper, and there are many nets which are both faster and with better accuracy, and implementing some of these over our framework is surely part of the roadmap here.

-However, there's a lot of terra incognita that seems worth exploring before rushing to state-of-the-art architectures.
+However, there's a lot of terra incognita that seems worth exploring before rushing to state-of-the-art nets.
  Playing with a simple-no-thrills decoder can still give us insight into some fundemantal questions:

  - ***What's the influence of the base Feature Extractor (FE) a.k.a Encoder on the segmentation task?